 BPWE is the operating partner of the Cedar Creek 2 wind farm in Weld County.
 This 30,000-acre site has 122 turbines with a total capacity to generate over 248 MW of wind power.
-This is enough electricity to power approximately 65,000 average homes for a year.
+This would be enough electricity to power approximately 80,000 average homes for a year.

 Situated on a 5,400-acre site on the island of Maui, the Auwahi wind farm uses eight wind turbines to generate 21 MW of electricity.
-Its output can power the equivalent of 5,600 homes each year.
+Its output can power the equivalent of about 6,800 homes each year.
 BPWE is a non-operating partner of Auwahi.

 BPWE is the operating partner of Goshen North wind farm.
 Situated on about 11,000 acres in Bonneville County, just east of Idaho Falls, Goshen’s 83 wind turbines can generate up to 124.5 MW of electricity.
-This is enough to power about 33,000 average homes annually.
+This would be enough to power about 40,000 average homes annually.

 BPWE is the operating partner of Mehoopany wind farm.
-The 9,000-acre site in Wyoming County features 88 wind turbines with the capacity to generate 141 MW of power – enough to provide electricity to 38,000 average homes annually.
+The 9,000-acre site in Wyoming County features 88 wind turbines with the capacity to generate 141 MW of power – which would be enough to provide electricity to about 45,000 average homes annually.

 Situated on 7,500 acres in Hand County, Titan 1 wind farm is wholly owned and operated by BPWE.
-The farm has 10 turbines with the capacity to generate 25 MW of wind energy – enough to power about 6,700 average homes annually.
+The farm has 10 turbines with the capacity to generate 25 MW of wind energy – which would be enough to power about 8,100 average homes annually.

 BPWE's headquarters is located in Houston, along with a Remote Operations Center that centrally monitors all bp-operated wind farms – 24 hours a day, seven days a week – while working with colleagues in the field to enhance performance, reliability and safety.